cuspycode/peerpaste/README.md

 * `lcd_vbgr`
 * `lcd` &mdash; same as `lcd_hrbg`
 * `default` &mdash; revert to Java's default, which may or may not be no antialiasing at all.

+#### [iOS] Is there a version available for iOS?

+Not at the moment.
+Apple charges $99 per year for iOS development, while Google "only" charges a one-time $25 fee.
+This is an obvious financial disincentive.
+Also, porting to iOS is tricky since iOS doesn't provide support for portable programming languages.
+All PeerPaste code so far is written in Java, the most portable of all programming languages.
+But Steve Jobs decided to ban all portable programming languages from the iOS platform, in one of his rare uninspired and downright counterproductive decisions.
+So porting to iOS would involve a complete rewrite in a new programming language, plus me paying extra fees on top of that.
+I'll be happy to do it if I get motivated enough, but right now this is not happening.